“It is our Lady”

 In the south there is fire in the heroin-dragon casting, mentioned earlier.
 George and the Dragon.
 Olivia was born in 1964; in Chinese Astrology, a year of the Wood Dragon – reminding us of Frideswide as Venus.

 In 1964, 1st June was the 153rd day of the year.
-Number 153 is attributed to the sacred feminine by Margaret Starbird, Jon Michel and others.
+Number 153 is attributed to the sacred feminine by Margaret Starbird, John Michel and others.
+153 is the sum of the numbers adding to 17.
 Numerologically it gives the letters O (15) and C (3), Olivia Channon’s initials.

 It all suggests dark magick: spelling, elements, reversals, and familiars… In fact, Olivia Channon could well have died on this day.
 (3) Did something happen to her before midnight?